Imagine if you could live anywhere in the world, where would you choose? Would you opt for London, France or perhaps like me…Malta?

 But, if you think US politics or Brexit was a topic that can bring down relations, you’ve seen nothing yet!
 I’ve seen sweet old ladies transform into shouty political pundits from throwaway comments made on policies.

-I hope you find your happy, wherever you choose to live.
+I hope you find your happy place, wherever you choose to live.

 Thanks for reading, and if you have any questions, please ask away in the comments.